 Developer: Raymond Phipps, NOAA Ocean Exploration explorer-in-training, April 26, 2024.

-Credit: Model courtesy of NOAA Ocean Exploration, Ala ‘Aumoana Kai Uli expedition.
+Credit: Model courtesy of NOAA Ocean Exploration/Ocean Exploration Trust, Ala ‘Aumoana Kai Uli expedition.